davwwwx/davwwwx.github.io/2022/08/offzone-delicious-and-point/index.md

 })
 ```

-So to get the flag we need to `BigMac` property of some category to a value greater than 0 (line 23 above).
+So to get the flag we need to set `BigMac` property of some category to a value greater than 0 (line 23 above).
 But there is one problem - the backend server sets `BigMac` property of the category to 0 if it is set the property exists (line 17 below).

 _back_server/index.js_